christabor/flask_jsondash/README.md

 ### Authentication configuration

-By default, not authentication is performed for a given action.
+By default, no authentication is performed for a given action.
 However, supporting your own custom auth for each type is just a simple config away.
 Using the flask pattern of injecting configurations into the `app.config` namespace (in this case, `JSONDASH` must be specified), you can put whichever functions you want, and only those specified will be checked.
 Here is a working example:

 ```python